Click here to return to thebradyfamilytree.com

 OGDEN, MRS. GRACE WEST, 02, housewife, 4l4l Perry St., Chicago,Illinois.
 1913 Roster of Alumni for Leon High School.

-Grace married Ivan Cyrus West, son of Royal A. West and Mary A. Spect, on 23 Mar 1905 in Des Moines, Polk, Iowa, USA.
+Grace married Ivan Cyrus West, son of Royal Amos West and Mary A. Spect, on 23 Mar 1905 in Des Moines, Polk, Iowa, USA.
 The marriage ended in divorce.
 Ivan was born on 3 Apr 1883 in Des Moines, Polk, Iowa, USA.
 He died on 8 Jun 1942 in Chicago, Cook, Illinois, USA.
 He was buried on 12 Jun 1942 in Memorial Park, Niles, Cook County, Illinois, USA.

 Ivan owned a collection agency.